 Here are a few other ways to get cheap car insurance rates:

-Remember that while low rates are great, some companies offer additional perks for teachers.
+Low rates are a good start, but certain companies also offer specific perks for teachers.
 State Auto offers coverage for teaching supplies and a $0 deductible for school-related damage.
 Horace Mann is an insurance company dedicated entirely to educators.
 Make sure you balance the service you’re getting with the rate you’re paying.

 Methodology